TNet: A Model-Constrained Tikhonov Network Approach for Inverse Problems: Introduction to forward and inverse problems

-\seclab{forwardInverse} We denote by $\pb \in \R^\m$ the parameters sought in the inversion, by $\wb \in \R^\s$ the forward states, by $\F: \R^\s \to \R^\n$ the forward map (computing some observable quantity of interest), and by $\yb \in \R^\n$ the observations.
-For the clarity of the exposition, we assume there is no observation noise or error, thus
+\seclab{forwardInverse} The following notations are used in the paper.
+Boldface lowercases are reserved for (column) vectors, and uppercase letters are for matrices.
+We denote by $\pb \in \R^\m$ the parameters sought in the inversion or the parameter of interest (PoI), by $\wb \in \R^\s$ the forward states, by $\F: \R^\s \to \R^\n$ the forward map (computing some observable quantity of interest), and by $\yb \in \R^\n$ the observations given by

-The parameter-to-observable (PtO) map is the composition of the forward map $\F$ and the states, i.e. $\F\circ\wb$.
+where $\etab$ is some additive observation noise.
+The parameter-to-observable (PtO) map is the composition of the forward map $\F$ and the states, i.e., $\F\circ\wb$.
 However for simplicity of the exposition, we do not distinguish it from the forward map and thus we also write $\F: \R^\m \ni \ub \mapsto \F\LRp{\ub}:= \F\LRp{\wb\LRp{\ub}} \in \R^\n$.
 The forward state is the solution of the forward equation

-Assume that \eqnref{forward} is well-posed so that, for a given set of parameters $\ub$, one can (numerically for example) solve for the corresponding forward states $\wb = \wb\LRp{\ub} := \FW^{-1}\LRp{\fb}$.
-In the forward problem, we compute observational data $\yb$ via \eqnref{pointwiseObs} given a set of parameter $\ub$.
+Assume that \cref{eq:forward} is well-posed so that, for a given set of parameters $\ub$, one can (numerically for example) solve for the corresponding forward states $\wb = \wb\LRp{\ub} := \FW^{-1}\LRp{\fb}$.
+In the forward problem, we compute observational data $\yb$ via \cref{eq:pointwiseObs} given a set of parameter $\ub$.
 In the inverse problem, we seek to determine the unknown parameter $\ub$ given some observational data $\yb$, that is, we wish to construct the inverse of $\F$.
 Since $\m$ is typically (much) larger than $\n$ for many practical problems, the parameter-to-observable map $\F$ is not invertible even when $\F$ is linear.
-The inverse task is thus ill-posed and notoriously challenging as a solution for $\ub$ may not exist (non-existence), even when it may, it is not unique (non-uniqueness) nor continuously depends on the data $\yb$ (instability).
+The inverse task is thus ill-posed and notoriously challenging as a solution for $\ub$ may not exist, even when it may, it is not unique nor stably depends on the data $\yb$.
 An approximate solution is typically sought via (either deterministic or statistical) regularization.